cdozdil/OptiScaler/README.md

 * Run `DisableSignatureOverride.reg` file
 * Delete `EnableSignatureOverride.reg`, `DisableSignatureOverride.reg`, `nvngx.dll`, `nvngx.ini` files (if you used Fakenvapi and/or Nukem mod, then also delete `fakenvapi.ini`, `nvapi64.dll` and `dlssg_to_fsr3` files)
 * If there was a `libxess.dll` file and you have backed it up, delete the new file and restore the backed up file.
 If you overwrote/replaced the old file, **DO NOT** delete `libxess.dll` file.
 If there was no `libxess.dll` before, it's safe to delete.
 Same goes for FSR files (`amd_fidelityfx`).

-## How it works?
-OptiScaler implements the necessary API methods of DLSS2+ & NVAPI, XeSS and FSR2+ to act as a middleware.
-It interprets calls from the game and redirects them to the chosen upscaling backend, allowing games using one technology to use another of your choice.

 ## Features
 * Supports multiple upscaling backends (XeSS, FSR 2.1.2, FSR 2.2.1, FSR 3.1 and DLSS)